quinnwai/caraml/README.md

    * 3: Code is readable and well formatted
    * 2: All pages pass the html validator
 5. Creative portion (10 points)

+*Approved by: Sam Winiarski on April 5, 2021*